What is estate administration?

 What are the options?

-I am a partner with Kings Court Trust - an estate administration specialist.
-After an initial meeting you will receive a detailed quote, which will be fixed - unlike some probate specialists, who charge per hour.
+I work with Premier Solicitors - a firm of solicitors with a specialist probate team.
+After an initial meeting with myself, you will receive a detailed quote, which will be fixed - unlike some probate specialists, who charge per hour.

 I will then be available as your contact to guide you through all the steps of the process, so you have a local contact, rather than someone at the other end of an email.